Before You Begin

 Important |

-If you use Kerberos authentication, you must reserve a static IP address for the cluster within the same network as the Kerberos Key Distribution Center (KDC). |
+If you use Kerberos authentication, you must reserve for the cluster a static IP address that can contact the Kerberos Key Distribution Center (KDC). |

 - [For Kerberos authentication] Join both Linux-based servers to a domain where Kerberos authentication is configured.
 For more information, see Managing Domain Settings.